rogue707Dev/django-gdaps/docs/index.rst

 GDAPS is a plugin system that can be added to Django, **to make applications that can be extended via plugins later**.

-A standard Django "app" is *reusable* (if done correctly), but is not *pluggable*, like being distributed and "plugged" into a Django main application without modifications.

-GDAPS consists of a few bells and twistles where Django lacks "automagic":

-* Apps are automatically found using pkgtools' entry points
-* Apps can provide their own URLs (they are included and merged into urlpatterns automatically)
-* Apps can define ``Interfaces``, that other GDAPS apps then can implement
-* Apps can provide Javascript frontends that are found and compiled automatically (WorkInProgress)

 .. warning::
     This software is in an early development state.
 It's not considered to be used in production yet.
     Use it at your own risk. **You have been warned.**

 .. toctree::
     :maxdepth: 2